Withholding Limitations Worksheet

 When to prorate the Maximum Withholding

-If the employee or independent contractor's obligations exceed the Maximum Withholding and and the employee has more than one Income Withholding Order (IWO), the obligations that make up the Maximum Withholding amount must be prorated among the IWOs so that each IWO receives its share of the payment.
+If the employee or independent contractor's obligations exceed the Maximum Withholding and the employee has more than one Income Withholding Order (IWO), the obligations that make up the Maximum Withholding amount must be prorated among the IWOs so that each IWO receives its share of the payment.
 When you submit your payment, be sure to identify the prorated amount for each IWO.
 Detailed sample cases show how to prorate the Maximum Withholding in the following situations:

 - Case A: Current obligation and the health insurance premium are paid in full; arrears are prorated.

-- Case B: Current obligation is paid in full, but the
+- Case B: Current obligation is paid in full, but the health insurance premium cannot be paid; arrears amounts are prorated.

 Note: The health insurance premium must be paid in full or not at all.
 The premium cannot be prorated. - Case C: Current obligation amounts are prorated; the health insurance premium and arrears cannot be paid.